faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 ---

 This post will cover a few common Linux persistence techniques used by an adversary to establish permanent access.
-This blog assumed that you have basic knowledge of Linux OS such as Linux service, user privilege, crontab, remote management etc. The adversaries are attempting to keep their foothold.
+This blog assumed that you have basic knowledge of Linux OS such as Linux service, user privilege, crontab, remote management, reverse shell etc. It is also noted that root privilege is required to conduct mostly techniques used in this blog.
+The adversaries are attempting to keep their foothold.
 Persistence refers to strategies used by adversaries to maintain access to systems despite restarts, changing credentials, and other disruptions that may terminate their access.

 ---
 ## Creating privilege account